Arc Brief · Methodology

 How Stories Are Generated

-Each daily briefing is generated using Claude, Anthropic’s AI model, with live web search enabled.
+Each daily briefing is generated using Gemini 2.5 Flash (Google DeepMind), with live Google Search grounding enabled.
 The model is instructed to find one real, current, significant news story per category, prioritising stories that are primarily about or directly relevant to APAC markets.

 The generation prompt includes: